Service Design Masterclass

 Anyone interested in transforming their organisation through the application of service design, including:

-- service delivery teams
+- service delivery teams to improve customer experience

-- private and public sector executives and senior managers
+- private and public sector executives and senior managers to reframe and solve their issues and deliver opportunities

-- innovation teams
+- innovation teams who want to deliver effective innovation

-- customer experience and service commissioners.
+- customer experience and service commissioners to deliver better services

 Nicolás Rebolledo is a strategic and service designer and Tutor: Design for Policy Platform Leader in Service Design at the Royal College of Art.
 His academic and professional practice is concerned with the development and implementation of design-led service innovation processes, with a focus on social and public sector innovation.
 He is co-founder of UNIT, the strategic design agency behind the inception and first innovation strategy of the Laboratorio de Gobierno de Chile.

 He has worked as an independent strategic design consultant for a diverse range of start-ups, private companies, charities and public organisations.
-He has been visiting lecturer at UCL School of Management and Imperial College Business School.
+He has been a visiting lecturer at UCL School of Management and Imperial College Business School.
 He is currently completing his PhD and leading the Design for Policy Platform.

 Further RCA academics and guest speakers are to be announced.